Racial Equity Capacity Offerings

 #STL2039 Workshops

-- Conduct a condensed organizational assessment of systemic barriers facing your work and outline strategies to address them
+• Conduct an organizational assessment of systemic barriers facing your work and strategies to address them

 Path to Racial Equity Workshops (NEW)